jeremiah-ang/execute-java-test/README.md

 The java file should have the first character Capitalised and in the same directory as `test-task.sh`

-i.e.
 > `Addition.java`

 ##### Input

-input files are stored in `input` folder and the files in it should have the same name as the project but all **lower case** with extension `.in`
+Input files are stored in `input/` folder files in it should have the same name as the project all **lower case** with extension `.in`

-i.e.
 > `input/addition1.in`

 ##### Output

-output files are stored in `output` folder and the files in it should have the same name as the project but all **lower case** with extension `.out`
+Expected output files are stored in `output/` folder files in it should have the same name as the project all **lower case** with extension `.out`

-i.e.
 > `output/addition1.out`

 ##### Using it